South Nassau Is Magnet Recognized

-South Nassau has achieved Magnet® recognition as a reflection of its nursing professionalism, teamwork, and superiority in patient care.
+South Nassau has achieved Magnet® recognition as a reflection of its nursing professionalism, teamwork and superiority in patient care.
 Magnet recognition is determined by the American Nurses Credentialing Center's (ANCC) Magnet Recognition Program®, which ensures that rigorous standards for nursing excellence are met.
-With this credential, South Nassau joins the Magnet community—a select group of fewer than 7% of all healthcare organizations in the nation.
+With this credential, South Nassau joins the Magnet community — a select group of fewer than 7 percent of all health care organizations in the nation.

 Years of Preparation Required

 A Magnet-designated hospital is recognized by the ANCC only after demonstrating excellence in patient care in more than 35 areas of focus throughout the entire hospital, demanding widespread participation from leadership and staff.
 The Magnet Recognition Program provides the ultimate benchmark for patients and their families to measure the quality of care they can expect at a hospital.
 It is called “Magnet” because of the hospital’s ability to attract and retain professional nurses.

 Achieving this designation comes as the result of years of preparation and long-standing commitments to nursing and patient care through quality and process improvements, as well as interdisciplinary collaboration.